cocos/cocos-docs/en/editor/lightmap/index.md

     ![create lightmap](./images/bake_menu.png)

-2. Before baking, you need to set 'bakeable' to 'true' in the static light attribute of the light source component in the editor`,
+2. Before baking, you need to set `bakeable` to `true` in the static light attribute of the light source component in the editor,

     > **Note**: currently only one main direction light source is supported.